DOSull/weaving-space/state-of-the-code.md

 #### Tiling
 A covering of the plane with tiles.
 According to Grünbaum and Shephard 1987, page 16:
 > "... a countable family of closed sets $\mathcal{T}=\{T_1,T_2,\ldots\}$ which covers the plane without gaps or overlaps.
 More explicitly, the union of the sets $T_1,T_2,\ldots$ (which are known as the *tiles* of $\mathcal{T}$) is to be the whole plane, and the interiors of the sets $T_i$ are to be pairwise disjoint"

+So... closely related to a GIS coverage then...
 #### Transformation
 A one-to-one mapping of every point in the plane to another point in the plane.
 #### Translation